itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 &emsp;&emsp;The `Waveform` function is used to retrieve the waveform manager for the current project.
-It allows users to access and manipulate the waveform sources used in the simulation.
-The `name` parameter specifies the name of the waveform source.
-The `Wavelength_center` parameter defines the center of the wavelength range for the source.
-The `Wavelength_span` parameter determines the span of the wavelength range for the source.
+It allows users to access and manipulate the waveform sources used in the simulation.<br/>&emsp;&emsp;The `name` parameter specifies the name of the waveform source.<br/>&emsp;&emsp;The `Wavelength_center` parameter defines the center of the wavelength range for the source.<br/>&emsp;&emsp;The `Wavelength_span` parameter determines the span of the wavelength range for the source.

 </div>